List of Responding Schools

 Center for Civil and Human Rights

-The Public Interest Law Center of Nova Southeastern University Shepard Broad College of Law serves as a focal point for all public interest law activities at the college.
-The Public Interest Law Center operates programs designed to encourage students to participate in public interest law while they are in law school and to encourage a commitment to the public for life.
+The Public Interest Program at Nova Southeastern University Shepard Broad College of Law serves as a focal point for all public interest law activities at the college.
+The Public Interest Program operates programs designed to encourage students to participate in public interest law while they are in law school and to encourage a commitment to the public for life.

 The Center for Interdisciplinary Law and Policy Studies at The Ohio State University's Moritz College of Law is committed to the promotion of interdisciplinary research, teaching, and public outreach designed to shed light on the nature and operation of law and legal institutions, as well as the impacts of law on society and culture.